fbsobreira/tron-testnet-config/README.md

 Go back to instructions above and start node as witness\
 Wait for next 6 hour cycle to confirm you are producing blocks\
 http://35.193.47.70:3000/#/representatives

+IF YOU FIND ANY INACCURACIES OR REQUIRED CLARIFICATIONS, PLEASE TELEGRAM A TEST NET ADMIN